xebiarohan/Reactiveprogramming/README.md

 ### What is Reactive programming ?
 In plain terms reactive programming is about non-blocking applications that are asynchronous and event-driven and require a small number of threads to scale vertically (i.e. within the JVM) rather than horizontally (i.e. through clustering).

-Dont worry if you didn't get  it.
-Will describe it with examples. keep reading....
+Dont worry if you didn't get  it. keep reading....

 ### Why we need Reactive programming?